 For our most current list of opportunities, please click here to check the Available Volunteer Openings.

-You can also learn more by reading our FAQ or contacting the Volunteer Manager, Amy, at amy [at] healthinharmony.org.
+You can also learn more by reading our FAQ or contacting the International Partnerships Manager, Amy, at amy [at] healthinharmony.org.

 If you’d like to learn about volunteer opportunities in the United States, please also contact amy [at] healthinharmony.org or check out our Opportunities page.
 If you’d like to donate your time in other ways, please check out our Other Ways to Give.